SheerazMalik/Learn-Python/README.md

 1. string is sequence of character#
 2. string value will be in double quotation#
 3. if Double quotation used in our sentence then we used single quotation in string representation#
+4. string can not be manipulate mean its immutable like tuple..

 name = "Sheraz Ahmad"
 print(name)